It's the big, bad "B word" that no investor wants to hear: Bankruptcy.

 Given such outcomes — and the high likelihood that investors will receive no compensation for their shares through company reorganizations plans — why do some investors snap up shares of Chapter 11 companies?

 For one thing, investors may be subjected to misinformation.
-FINRA issued an Investor Alert in 2009 warning that, following GM's bankruptcy, investors may have been led astray by rumors about GM stock through newsletters, online message boards, and websites.
+For example, in 2009, following GM's bankruptcy, investors may have been led astray by rumors about GM stock through newsletters, online message boards, and websites.

 Investors may also operate under the false assumption that once a company has emerged from bankruptcy, their old stocks will regain value.
 In fact, the opposite is true: most reorganization plans, once put into effect, cancel existing shares.
 Only "new" shares — those issued by the reorganized company under a new trading symbol — have value.